chingu-voyages/V54-tier3-team-33/README.md

 - Actions such as setCategory, setSearchQuery, and loadProducts are dispatched to update the state.

 - The app uses fetch to make calls to the backend API for operations like fetching products, submitting orders, and user authentication.
+- Backend Routes: The backend exposes RESTful endpoints for /api/products, /api/users, and /api/orders, with middleware for authentication and error handling.
 - The app uses dynamic query parameter **useSearchParams** to manage query parameters for filters, search, and pagination.

 - Components like OrderHistory and Grid display error messages if API calls fail.